 - Water in Zones.
 Since water evaporates all the more rapidly in warm, sunny areas, the bright regions of your yard need more water than the shady parts– about 30% more, as indicated by the California Urban Water Conservation Council (CUWCC).
 Set up your sprinklers in zones to help avoid wasting water.

 - Water Deeply but Occasionally.
 Your yard will be more beneficial if you give it a decent soaking on occasion instead of only a little water each day.

 - Pick Your Time.
 When you water your yard in the day, a ton of the water will evaporate in the hot sun before it splashes into the soil, and you'll end up watering again sooner.
 By watering in the cool hours of the night or early morning, you can cut evaporation loss.
 This can save you as much as 25 gallons each time you water your lawn.

 - Position Sprinklers Properly.
-Sprinklers waste as much as 12 to 15 gallons for every consumption on cleared areas like streets and walkways.
-Check your sprinklers oftentimes to prevent wastage.
+Sprinklers waste 12 to 15 gallons for every consumption on cleared areas like streets and walkways.
+Check your sprinklers often to prevent wastage.

 - Stop the Flow.
 When you water your lawn by hand, ensure the spray nozzle on your garden hose has a shut-off valve.
 That way, you can stop the water while you move the hose from spot to spot instead of letting it keep on running.

 - Reuse the Clippings.
 Rather than stowing up the grass clippings when you mow, leave them on the lawn.
 As they break down, they return water and nutrients to the soil, diminishing the need for both water and fertilizer.

 - Lessen the Lawn Size.
 Turfgrass is one of the most water-intensive plants you can develop in your yard.
 By lessening the size of your yard, you can essentially lessen your outdoor water use – just as the measure of time you spend mowing.